 We flew into Denver, and it was my son’s very first flight.
 He was over the top excited.
 My daughter had flown 1 other time, but she was too little to remember, so it was basically her first flight too.
 They were both crazy excited to go fast in the air.
 LOL.
 Our flight was at 5:50 AM, which meant we had to get to the airport EARLY…and I mean early.
 I don’t sleep late, typically- but I sleep later than that!

 The kids were little angels on the flight over.
-I think they were just too excited and tired to act out much, plus I had made them little “plane goody bags” that they weren’t allowed to open until we were on the plane.
+I think they were just too excited for our Colorado vacation, and too tired to act out much, plus I had made them little “plane goody bags” that they weren’t allowed to open until we were on the plane.
 That gave them something to do to stay occupied.
 Mom for the win!

 After we got to Denver, things were smooth as we got our rental car.
 It was only a little after 7 AM when we got the car, because we gained an hour- so we headed to eat breakfast.
 We had the BEST breakfast ever over at the Denver Biscuit Company.
 I highly recommend it if you are ever in the area.
 Our food was amazing, and they had the biggest cinnamon rolls ever.